See the previous post in this series here. Feel free to skip the quoted intro text if you have read it before.

 Apparently, getting your pictures processed as slides used to be a fairly common thing but it was a phenomenon I missed out on.
 Though my family used some obscure technologies (disc film comes to mind), we always had regular prints.
 Having said that, my Grandfather had a few dozen slides (circa late 1950s) that I acquired after he died.
 That along with some negatives is what prompted me to buy a somewhat decent flatbed scanner that could handle slides and negatives (an Epson V600).
 That was the most money I was willing to spend on one anyway.
 It can scan up to four slides at a time with various post-processing options and does a decent enough job.
 The scanner has been mostly idle since finishing that task but now there is plenty for it to do.

 Like most of the previous sets so far, these were all taken in Florida somewhere but I do not know exactly where.
+The last few sets, including this one, have been at someones mobile home.
+It appears to be next to some water (maybe a bayou) as there are docks and boats in these pics as well.
 Click on the link below to also see versions processed with color restoration and Digital ICE which is a hardware based dust and scratch remover, a feature of the Epson V600 scanner I am using.
+There are also versions processed with the simpler dust removal option along with color restoration.